 - Jamal Murray‘s inconsistent shooting may be shortening the championship window for Nikola Jokic and the Nuggets, contends Sean Keeler of The Denver Post.
 Murray was 4-of-16 in Friday’s loss to Dallas and hasn’t been producing the way the team had hoped when it gave him a $209MM extension during the offseason.
 Add in a poor defensive rating, and Keeler suggests it may be time to consider benching Murray late in games.
 “We’ve got to find a way,” coach Michael Malone said after the loss.
 “And I have to find a way to help to get Jamal going.”

-- Isaiah Hartenstein‘s season debut this week provided an emotional lift for the Thunder, who have been getting bullied by larger teams with their top three big men sidelined, per Joel Lorenzi of The Oklahoman.
+- Isaiah Hartenstein‘s season debut this week provided an emotional lift for the Thunder, who had been getting bullied by larger teams with their top three big men sidelined, per Joel Lorenzi of The Oklahoman.
 The free agent addition played 29 minutes off the bench, posting 13 points, 14 rebounds and four blocks.
 He also formed an imposing defensive combination alongside Alex Caruso.
 “He breathed some life into us,” coach Mark Daigneault said.

 Benching your 209 million dollar guard at the end of games?
 Yeah that’s not happening